Najwa Karam: Rotana: 1994–1999

-Hazi Helo, (I'm Lucky)
+Hazi Helo (I'm Lucky)

-With five albums under her belt, the latter two of which witnessed groundbreaking success, Karam has a become familiar face in the Arabic music industry.
-On 16 June 1996, she released her newest album entitled Hazi Helo ("I'm Lucky").
-The title track, "Hazi Helo" and three other songs, "Khayarouni", "Ala Mahlak" and "El-Ghorbil", were the most popular from the album.
+With five albums under her belt, Karam became a familiar face in the Arabic music industry.
+On June 16, 1996, she released her newest album entitled Hazi Helo (I'm Lucky).
+The title track, "Hazi Helo", and three other songs, "Khayarouni" ("Made me Choose"), "Ala Mahlak" ("Take it Easy"), and "El-Ghorbil", were the most popular from the album.

-Following the release of Hazi Helo, Karam set off on a large-scale world concert tour, which would take in many Arab states, parts of Europe, and America.
-She found a number of fans in the U.S., and performed many successful sold-out concerts.
-To honor her success in the US Karam was presented with the Key to the City of Chicago.
+Following the release of Hazi Helo, Karam set off on a world tour across many Arab states, parts of Europe, and the United States.
+She found many fans in the U.S. and performed at many sold-out concerts.
+To honor her success in the U.S., Karam was presented with the Key to the City of Chicago.

-Ma Hada La Hada (Nobody is for anybody) and Maghroumeh (In Love)
+Ma Hada La Hada (Nobody is for Anybody) and Maghroumeh (In Love)

-After the sell-out world tour, Karam returned to Lebanon with a fresh mind and new song ideas.
-And so work began on her next studio album – Ma Hada La Hada.
-The tracks on the album were quite different from those of Karam's previous albums, with a more contemporary sound.
-For example, the song "El Helw" was heavily influenced by foreign beats and synthesized melodies.
+After the sell-out world tour, Karam returned to Lebanon with new song ideas.
+She began working on her next studio album, entitled Ma Hada La Hada.
+The tracks on the album differed from those of Karam's previous albums, with a more contemporary sound influenced by foreign beats and synthesized melodies.
 Three months before the album's official release, the song El Tahady was distributed to the Arabic radio stations.
 By the time of the album's release, the song's popularity had dwindled, and Ma Hada La Hada's relatively poor sales were attributed to this factor.
 However, the title track did become quite popular.
-It had harmonious musical arrangements which used the traditional Lebanese instrument the Qanoun, along with other traditional instruments such as the violin and the accordion.
-These musical styles, along with an uplifting song topic and a powerful "mini-movie" video clip made the song a huge hit.
+It had harmonious musical arrangements which used the traditional Lebanese instrument, the Qanoun, along with other traditional instruments such as the violin and the accordion.
+These musical styles, along with an uplifting song topic and a powerful "mini-movie" video clip, made the song a huge hit.

 The 1998 release, Maghroumeh, marked Karam's "official" transition from purely traditional Lebanese artist to the blend of traditional and contemporary Arabic that she is famous for today.
-It had poetic Arabic lyrics sung with Karam's trademark power and authority; extensive use of Arabic instruments (trumbakke, mijwiz, zamour, tabal, etc.) and contemporary ones; and a brand new look for the album cover.
+It had poetic Arabic lyrics sung with Karam's trademark power and authority; extensive use of Arabic instruments (tarabuka, mijwiz, mizmar, tabal, etc.) and contemporary ones; and a brand new look for the album cover.
 Maghroumeh was another success from Karam.
-The title track, "Maghroumeh" ("I Am in Love"), was shot as a video clip, and was the biggest hit off the album, hitting number one on most radio stations in the region.
-Other hits were the feisty "Ghamza" ("The Wink"), and the sad love song "Noqta al-Satr" ("Somewhere along the line").
+The title track, "Maghroumeh" ("I Am in Love"), was shot as a video clip and was the biggest hit off the album, hitting number one on most radio stations in the region.
+Other hits were the feisty "Ghamza" ("The Wink") and the sad love song "Noqta al-Satr" ("Full Stop").